Skip to content

 wsl --set-version <distro-name> 2

-Replace <distro-name> with the name shown in your list.
+Replace <distro-name> with the name that appears in your list.
 You can find the official Microsoft WSL installation guide here.

 Summary